BDSM 101

 - Frank Herbert, Dune

-• Verbal & nonverbal communication practices
+Verbal and nonverbal communication tools

 Who is this workshop for?